PaloAltoNetworks/gcp-two-tier/README.md

 # Google Cloud Platform
-This repository provides example VM-Series templates for Google Cloud Platform that can use gcloud CLI or Deployment Manager.
+This repository provides example VM-Series templates for Google Cloud Platform that using gcloud CLI or Deployment Manager.
 Additional [GCP Terraform templates](https://github.com/PaloAltoNetworks/GCP-Terraform-Samples) with load balancers, additional interfaces, and GKE are also available.

 Support: Community Supported
 --------